About the UNFCCC

 Bonn has already attracted a total of around 20 UN entities which link to the issue of sustainability.
 And it already has experience in hosting major meetings, although not yet one of this size.
 Bonn’s Mayor Ashok Sridharan said:

-“Moreover, the conference will also be a fine opportunity to demonstrate that the City of Bonn takes the issues of sustainability and climate protection seriously.
+“Moreover, the conference was a fine opportunity to demonstrate that the City of Bonn takes the issues of sustainability and climate protection seriously.
 We intend to reach out to our local citizens and raise awareness for the topics of the conference.
 And we will involve the local public wherever this is possible.
 After all, our citizens will have to deal with some restrictions during this time.
 Our Federal President has recently referred to Bonn as the world capital of sustainability.
 I am very confident that our city will live up to this reputation," he added.

 In order to achieve the overall goal of climate neutrality, the amount of greenhouse gas emissions generated in connection with the conference will be reduced to the extent possible.